 • US citizens and lawful permanent residents who fly within the United States and travel internationally;

+A few years ago, we were approved for Global Entry, which also includes TSA PreCheck.
 For more information on how to apply for Global Entry see Guide to Global Entry: Application and Interview Process.

 Cost: $50 US or $50 Canadian application fee.